 “I’m looking for the black bag of diamonds,” the car’s new owner jokes.
 He tries to get the boot open but the battery is dead and it isn’t budging.

-So far, inspections of the BMW’s interior have revealed a McDonald’s Happy Meal box on the back seat, a condom in its wrapper, the partially mummified remains of what may or may not be a hamburger and—bizarrely—a bar of soap in the driver’s door.
+So far, inspections of the BMW’s interior have revealed a McDonald’s Happy Meal box on the back seat, a condom in its wrapper, the partially mummified remains of what may or may not be a hamburger and — bizarrely — a bar of soap in the driver’s door.
+In a possible clue to the identity of the vehicle’s former owner, the front passenger seat is broken.

 Until half an hour ago, this light blue 2002 3 series was the property of one Khulubuse Zuma, famous across the coutry as the politically connected businessman with the prodigious body mass index.